wso2/docs-choreo-dev/en/docs/develop-components/develop-services/develop-a-udp-service.md

 | Dockerfile.client      | Dockerfile to build the container image of the client application.|
 | .choreo/endpoints.yaml |  The Choreo-specific configuration provides information about how Choreo exposes the service.|

+### Configure the service port with endpoints

+Let's run the UDP server Service component on port 5050.
+To securely expose the service through Choreo, you must provide the port and other required information to Choreo.
+In Choreo, you can expose your services with endpoints.
+You can read more about endpoints in our [endpoint documentation](https://wso2.com/choreo/docs/develop-components/develop-services/develop-a-service/#configure-endpoints).

+Choreo looks for an `endpoints.yaml` file inside the `.choreo` directory to configure the endpoint details of a containerized component.
+Place the `.choreo` directory at the root of the Docker build context path.

+In our gRPC server sample, the `endpoints.yaml` file is at `go/udp-service/.choreo/endpoints.yaml`.
+Our build context path is `go/udp-service`.

 ## Step 1: Create a service component with a UDP endpoint

 Let's create a containerized Service component by following these steps: